xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_product_attribute_values.md

 published: true
 order: 100
 ---
-A product attributes CSV file for import must have the name attributes-xxxxxx.csv, where the part -xxxxxx can be anything you want, or can be even omitted.
+A product attributes CSV file for import must have the name product-attributes-xxxxxx.csv, where the part -xxxxxx can be anything you want, or can be even omitted.

 Examples of correct product CSV file names:

-attributes.csv;
+product-attributes.csv;
-attributes-13-01-01.csv;
+product-attributes-13-01-01.csv;
-attributes-from-my-provider.csv
+product-attributes-from-my-provider.csv

 A product attributes CSV file must contain at least two fields: